beatriznegreiros/thesis-tex-template/README.md

 ### Usage
 - For Overleaf: Download this Github repo as zip file and upload the whole folder as a new project in Overleaf
-- For a local compiler: Download this Github repo or clone the repository with ´´git clone https://github.com/beatriznegreiros/Master_Thesis_Template.git´´
+- For a local compiler: Download this Github repo or clone the repository with ```git clone https://github.com/beatriznegreiros/Master_Thesis_Template.git```